top of page

 SEEN & HEARD PODCAST #16

-In this episode of the Seen and the Heard podcast, Chris Braitch speaks with Nicky Shaw, an experienced educator and advocate for emotional wellbeing in children.
-They discuss Nicky's personal journey, including her upbringing in a strict Catholic family, her experiences with anxiety and emotional turmoil, and how these shaped her approach to education.
-Nicky emphasises the importance of emotional intelligence and regulation in teaching, moving away from traditional behaviorist methods towards emotion coaching.
+In this episode of the Seen and the Heard podcast, Chris Braitch speaks with Nicky about her role as an advocate for emotional wellbeing in children.
+They discuss Nicky's personal journey, including her own experiences with anxiety and emotional turmoil, and how these shaped her approach to education.
+Nicky emphasises the importance of emotional intelligence and emotion regulation as core to teaching, moving away from traditional behaviourist methods towards emotion coaching.
 The conversation highlights the need for a community approach in education and the significance of nurturing relationships for children's development.

 Screenshot 2024-09-06 102100_edited_edited.jpg